How Often Do Couples in Long-Term Relationships Have Sex?

 - Validate your and your partner’s feelings

-- Explore potential issues that might be preventing you from having a fulfilling sex life
+- Explore potential problems and sensitive issues that might be preventing you from having a fulfilling sex life and help you cope with them

-Also, a mental health professional can advise you on how to keep the lines of communication open, land on the same page, and bring positive sexual energy back into your couple.
+Also, a therapist can guide you on how to keep the lines of communication open, land on the same page, and bring positive sexual energy back into your couple.
 This will help ensure your needs are being heard and your long-term relationships aren’t stuck in a pattern of negativity and miscommunication.

-When it comes to the perfect sex frequency for couples in long-term relationships, they shouldn’t rely on any average-based “gold standard.”
+When it comes to the perfect sex frequency for couples in long-term relationships, you shouldn’t rely on any average-based “gold standard.”
 It just can’t apply to everyone.
-Instead, it’s necessary to learn what best works for every couple individually and focus on improving the relationship.
+Instead, it’s important to learn what best works for you personally and find ways to enjoy a healthy and fulfilling relationship with your partner.

 If any problems interfere with healthy and happy sex life, there are some ways partners can deal with them.
 And professional support and guidance from licensed therapists can help you achieve these goals.